MarcoWorms/learn.js/README.md

   ![image](https://user-images.githubusercontent.com/7863230/118364980-2c0e5200-b571-11eb-8237-4c4355579de0.png)
 </details>

+## Help with revision

+Feel free to open issues/discussions or send pull requests if you find any typo, misinformation or wrong example!
+If you'd like to contribute with more content please open an issue so we can discuss beforehand to avoiding writing a lot of text that might not get merged into the final document.

 ## Usage

 If you copy any part of this guide inside the code blocks you will be able to paste it in a developer console and see the code output.
 To open a javascript developer console: open your web browser > press F12 > console tab.
 It's recommended to read this guide with the console open and fiddle with the code, this helps the learning process!